-Important Note: Do NOT use this form to request ACT-Approved Accommodations.
-Complete this form ONLY for a student who does not meet ACT's eligibility requirements or whose request for ACT-Approved Accommodations has been denied by ACT.
-Scores earned with State-Allowed Accommodations may be used for state assessment purposes but will NOT be reported by ACT to colleges, scholarship agencies, or

-PSAF Day 2 accommodations orders must be entered separately on PSAF TestSites Online Contact the Student Assessment Division of the
+Important Note: Do NOT use this form to apply for ACT-Approved Accommodations.
+Complete this form ONLY for a student who does not meet ACT's eligibility requirements or whose application for ACT-Approved Accommodations has been denied by ACT.
+Scores earned with State-Allowed Accommodations will be used for PSAE purposes but will NOT be reported by ACT to colleges, scholarship agencies, or any other entities.
+PSAE Day 2 accommodations orders must be entered separately on PSAE TestSites Online.
+Contact the Student Assessment Division of the Illinois State Board of Education at 217/782-4823 for directions if a new student who needs accommodations enrolls in your school on or after the receipt deadline of March 9, 2012.